 Theatres

-There are many theatres in Prague ranging from black light and magic lantern shows to the major opera houses and concert halls.
-For the spoken word there are regular English language productions – consult up-to-date schedules to check the current position which you’ll readily find around the city.
+There are many theatres in Prague, ranging from blacklight and magic lantern shows to the major opera houses and concert halls.
+There are regular English language productions for the spoken word – consult up-to-date schedules to check the current position you’ll readily find around the city.
+Czech drama is, unsurprisingly, played in Czech, which quite reduces its interest to English speakers.

 The National Theatre

 The most fabulous of all Czech theatres is The National Theatre in Prague that became the symbol of the Czech national revival period.
-Financial means for its construction had been raised through a nation-wide public collection.
-Building works began in 1868 according to the plans of architect J. Zitek.
-However, in 1881, just as its construction was finally nearing to its end, the theatre burnt out.
-The reconstruction took two years and on November 18, 1883 the National Theatre was inaugurated with the Czech opera Libuše composed by Bedřich Smetana.
+Financial means for its construction had been raised through a nationwide public collection.
+Building works began in 1868, according to the plans of architect J. Zitek.
+However, in 1881, just as its construction was finally nearing its end, the theatre burnt out.
+The reconstruction took two years, and on November 18, 1883, the National Theatre was inaugurated with the Czech opera Libuše composed by Bedřich Smetana.
 Decoration of both exterior and interior is a work of leading Czech artists M. Aleš, F. Ženišek, V. Hynais, J.V.
 Myslbek and others.

 Nowadays, the National Theatre consists of three art ensembles – opera, ballet and drama – which perform at three places: in the original building of The National Theatre, in The Estates Theatre and in The Kolowrat Theatre.
 Box-office: Mon – Sun 10:00 – 18:00 www.narodni-divadlo.cz